mieweb/docs/content/rapid-deployment/getting-down-to-basics.md

 </tr>
 <tr>
 <td>10</td>
-<td><br />
-<a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1973161138">Schedule Resources</a> - List all schedule resources (e.g., physician, lab, radiology tech, etc.), or all resources found within the Practice Management (PM) system, needing a schedule built in the {{% system-name %}} system.
+<td><a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1973161138">Schedule Resources</a> - List all schedule resources (e.g., physician, lab, radiology tech, etc.), or all resources found within the Practice Management (PM) system, needing a schedule built in the {{% system-name %}} system.
 Include any and all locations associated with the schedule resource, as well as any type of recurring vacations, time-off, or out-of-office time.
 Also, detail any appointment types needing included in or excluded from each schedule resource.</td>
 </tr>
 <tr>
 <td>11</td>
-<td><br />
-<a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1682651183">Scheduled Jobs</a> - Provide all scheduled jobs needed to simplify and streamline arbitrary processes in the {{% system-name %}} system.
+<td><a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1682651183">Scheduled Jobs</a> - Provide all scheduled jobs needed to simplify and streamline arbitrary processes in the {{% system-name %}} system.
 Provide the description and report criteria for each scheduled job, along with its start time and rate of recurrence.
 Also, provide an email to whom reports will be delivered, per scheduled job.</td>
 </tr>
 </table>